 The intake process consists of an interview during which time a complete mental and physical health history is taken.
 Then you will be informed of what programmes are currently available to assist you through the detox period.

 The doctor will determine if you will need any subscriptions to help you through the worst of the withdrawal, and then you will work together to establish a treatment plan.

-- Goal 2: A wholistic focus on recovery including many therapy options, medication prescriptions, and a guaranteed recovery plan
+- Goal 2: A holistic focus on recovery including many therapy options, medication prescriptions, and a guaranteed recovery plan.

-- Goal 3: Prevention of relapse.
-The majority of people who maintain a sober lifestyle go through a rehabilitation facility first
+- Goal 3: Relapse prevention.
+The majority of people who maintain a sober lifestyle go through a rehabilitation facility first.

 1. Inpatient Detox

 - Professionally supervised detox.

 - Focus on therapy after the detox period is complete.

 - Multiple therapy options to assist with recovery.

 - Help with creating a healthy support structure.